 What to do to prevent water issues?

 It is important to ensure that a concrete block foundation has adequate waterproofing system during the construction of your foundation.
 If you are experiencing waterproofing problems with your home’s foundation, there are a few options to repair it.

-This involves applying a waterproofing system on the exterior of the foundation.
+This involves applying a waterproofing system on the foundation exterior.
 This approach involves little destruction of the interior of the home and is mostly done from the outside.
 This is usually the more expensive approach, but is the best in the long run to protect the structural integrity of your home.

 The basement waterproofing contractor excavates the exterior of the foundation wall all the way down to below the top of the footer.
 All the excavated impermeable soil is removed and disposed of.
 The wall is coated with a dampproofing or waterproofing membrane.
 Drain Tile are installed to carry the water away.
 Along with the drain tile, cleanouts are installed so the drain tile can be cleaned and inspected.
-The excavated area is filled with number 57 stone which allows the water to drain to the drain tile eliminating and hydrostatic pressure.
+The excavated area is filled with number 57 stone.
+This stone lets water drain to the tile eliminating and hydrostatic pressure.
 Usually the gravel is placed all the way up to within a foot of finished grade.
 Topsoil is then put on top to allow for landscaping unless it’s not desired.
 A simple, yet highly effective system.

 This method of waterproofing aims to stop the water from the inside.
-The work is done from the inside of the home and is usually not a good option for finished basements.
+The work is done indoors and is usually not a good option for finished basements.
 It involves the installation of an interior drain tile that directs the water along the drainage system installed below the floor and drained into a collection well.
 A sump pump then pumps the water out.
 The bottom row of blocks in the basement is drilled forming weep holes that allow water to drain out and into the drainage system.